FeaturesOutdoor LifeVacationing

 • Cat Island – Cat Island is located on the Wando river and only accessible by boat or kayak.
 The island has a small beach where you can commonly find fossilized shark teeth.

 • Crab Bank – Crab Bank is located in the Charleston harbor right next to Shem Creek.
 Due to its location, it is a good place to hunt for shark teeth.
-But, be aware that Crab Bank is closed entirely from March 15 through October 15, and is only accessible in the intertidal zone (below the high tide waterline) the rest of the year.
+But, be aware that Crab Bank is closed entirely from March 15 through October 15,

 Tips for Finding Shark Teeth in Charleston